 9 See also Section C, Questions 9.a. and b. concerning facilitated access to nationality for stateless persons born or married to a national of the State.
-10 While only States can determine who are their citizens, such determination should be in accordance

-10 While only States can determine who are their citizens, such determination should be in accordance with principles of international law.
-This principle has been outlined in various reference points such as the 1930 Hague Convention on Certain Questions Relating to the Conflict of Nationality Laws, while the principle of avoiding statelessness underlies both Article 15 of the 1948 Universal Declaration of Human Rights, stipulating that every person has the right to a nationality, and the 1961 Convention on the Reduction of Statelessness.
+10 While only States can determine who are their nationals, such determination should be in accordance with principles of international law.
+This principle has been outlined in various reference points such as the 1930 Hague Convention on Certain Ouestions Relating to the Conflict of Nationality Laws. while the principle of avoiding statelessness underlies both Article 15 of the 1948 Universal Declaration of Human Rights, stipulating that every person has the right to a nationality, and the 1961 Convention on the Reduction of Statelessness.